Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/security-matrix.md

 | **Self-service password reset** | Enabled for all users | Protection → Password reset |
 | **SSPR authentication methods** | 2 required | Protection → Password reset |

+> 📌 **Note on password length:** Azure AD cloud-only accounts enforce a minimum of 8 characters by default.
+Unlike on-premises Active Directory (where fine-grained password policies can set higher minimums), Azure AD does not currently expose a portal control to raise this minimum above 8 for cloud accounts.
+The most effective way to improve password quality is to enable **Custom Banned Passwords** (blocking common and company-specific words) combined with MFA enforcement and **Identity Protection** breach detection.

-> 📌 **Note**: Microsoft no longer recommends mandatory periodic password rotation when MFA is enforced.
+> 📌 **Note on expiration:** Microsoft no longer recommends mandatory periodic password rotation when MFA is enforced.
 Forced password resets lead to predictable patterns (e.g. `Password1!` → `Password2!`).
 Use SSPR + breach detection (Identity Protection) instead.

 ---